Facugl/Facugl/README.md

 ## 🚀 About Me

-I'm a **Fullstack Developer** with a strong backend foundation in Java and Spring Boot, focused on building **secure, scalable REST APIs** and integrating them with modern React applications.
+I'm a **Java Backend Developer** focused on building **scalable and secure applications** using Spring Boot.

+I have experience designing and developing **REST APIs**, implementing **authentication and authorization flows (JWT, RBAC)**, and working with **relational databases** to ensure reliable and consistent data handling.

+While my core focus is backend development, I also have experience integrating APIs with **React applications**, managing client-server communication and application state.

+---

-### 🎯 Core Expertise
+## 🎯 Core Expertise

-- 🔐 **Security & Authentication**: JWT implementation, RBAC, and Spring Security configuration
-- 🏗️ **Backend Development**: RESTful API design, service layer architecture, and clean code practices
+- 🏗️ **Backend Development**: RESTful API design, layered architecture, clean code principles
+- 🔐 **Security**: JWT authentication, RBAC, Spring Security configuration
+- 📊 **Databases**: PostgreSQL, MySQL, Hibernate ORM
-- 🔄 **Full-Stack Integration**: API communication, state management with Redux, and data flow handling
+- 🔄 **API Integration**: Frontend-backend communication with React and Redux
-- 📊 **Database Design**: PostgreSQL and MySQL with Hibernate ORM
-- 🐳 **DevOps Basics**: Docker containerization and GitHub Actions CI/CD
+- 🐳 **DevOps Basics**: Docker containerization and CI/CD with GitHub Actions

+---

-### 🌱 Learning & Growing
+## 🌱 Learning & Growing

-- 📚 Exploring **Spring Cloud** fundamentals (Config Server, Eureka, API Gateway)
+- 📚 Exploring **Spring Cloud** (Config Server, Eureka, API Gateway)
+- 🧠 Deepening knowledge in **microservices architecture** and distributed systems
 - 🎓 Pursuing a **Bachelor's Degree in Data Science**

-- 📈 Deepening knowledge in scalable architectures and data-driven systems
+---

-### 💼 Looking For
+## 💼 Looking For

-**First professional opportunity** as a **Fullstack Developer** or **Java Backend Developer** where I can contribute, learn from experienced teams, and grow as a software engineer.
+**First professional opportunity** as a **Java Backend Developer**, where I can contribute to building scalable systems, learn from experienced teams, and continue growing as a software engineer.

 ---